-The remarkable story of a maverick farmer and his unruly cows, filmed over four years on the marshes of the Pevensey Levels.
-In an attempt to save his family farm, Stephen Hook decides to turn his back on the cost cutting dairies and supermarkets, and instead stay small and keep his close relationship with the herd.
+Dairy provides one of the highest inputs of saturated fat in our diet.
+If you can, by now, get over that:)...
+This is the remarkable story of a maverick farmer and his unruly cows, filmed over four years on the marshes of the Pevensey Levels.
+In an attempt to save his family farm, Stephen Hook decided to turn his back on the cost cutting dairies and supermarkets, and instead stay small and keep his close relationship with the herd.

-However farmer Hook's plans to save the farm do not always go down well with his 55 spirited cows.
+However farmer Hook's plans to save the farm did not always go down well with his 55 spirited cows.
 The result is a laugh-out-loud, emotional roller-coaster of a journey.

 "Heart warming, a tearjerker of a movie about the incredible bonds between man, animal and countryside."

 Premiered at the Sundance Film Festival in 2013

 Special thanks to Michael Joseph at www.nutritionadvance.com for this graphic.